papomail/Daily_QA_UCLH/dqa.md

 The purpose of the DQA test is to acquire data from MR coils on a regular basis to monitor performance and alert of potential issues ahead of time.
 These tests are meant to be short and easy to reproduce so that they can be run with minimal impact to the daily workload.

-*As each DQA test provides a single time-point measurement, it is important to run them regularly.*
+*A single time-point measurement is useless out of context, please run the DQA tests regularly*.

-## Acquisitions
+## Acquisition

+The DQA tests are based on the aquisition of a simple volumentric SpinEcho data with **2 dynamics** (repetitions).
-In order for the DQA tests to be effective they should be:
+But bare in mind that for the DQA tests to be effective they have to be:
+* Consistent
-* Consistent (i.e. use the same phantom & sequence parameters for each test in the same system).
+    * Use the same test phantoms
-    * Use a TSE multi-slice sequence with a short echo-train length, e.g. 3.
     * Use the same scan parameters for consecutive tests, e.g.:
 TR  = 1000 ms
 TE = 30 ms
 BW = 130 Hz/Pix
 Image Filters: **off**
 Distortion Correction: on
-*	Quick&Easy to run (<5min).
+*	Quick&Easy to run (~5min)
+    * Use small a Matrix Size (256x256)
+    * Use a TSE multi-slice sequence to keep the scan time under control but keep a short echo-train length (e.g. ETL=3).
-*	Cover a wide sensitive volume (e.g. for the spine elements the FOV covers the entire bottle phantom volume).
+*	Cover a wide sensitive volume
+    * e.g. for the spine elements the FOV covers the entire bottle-phantom volume, with multiple thick slices
 *	Produce similar images per slice (e.g. sagittal scan for the foot phantom, coronal scan for breast phantom).
 See section below.